codecentric/gatling-jdbc/README.md

 If you have to run Docker on your machine as sudo, then to execute the integration tests, sbt has to be started as sudo, too.
 Only `sudo sbt gatling:test` will then be allowed to start the container of the databases.

+## Acknowledgements

+I'd like to thank my former employer [codecentric](https://github.com/codecentric) for providing me the time and space to get started on this project and transform it to a publishable library.